talkjs/tutorials/how-to-use-custom-data-to-style-your-talkjs-chat/how-to-use-custom-data-to-style-your-chat.md

 ## Passing custom data to the chatboxes

+In this section, we'll pass a custom attribute called `accentColor` while creating the chatbox.
+This is then used in the subsequent section to change the colors of the chatbox in our theme.

-Inside the `index.js` file, we're creating 4 users in total.
-It is to demonstrate one user talking to three other users.
+Inside the `index.js` file we'll create four users in total, to demonstrate one user talking to three other users.

 ```javascript
 const me = new Talk.User({